awmc000/helix/dev.md

 - Until the endpoints are ready in the API, Http requests have been marked as TODO, and interactions implemented with local data (you can add questions but they will be gone if you refresh, etc.)
+- DOM nodes / HTML tags are created, modified, and deleted by scripts, and they are identified by ID.
 ### Responding to Quizzes
 - Information stored as global state includes:
     - List of available quizzes, only the info needed to fetch them.